Updated May 2020 after the onset of the COVID-19 pandemic and public health emergency measures – original article How I Use Social Media.

 In the 90s, I switched over to Mac.
 I now use social media to connect with family, friends, clients and network members.
 The creative use of web tools enhances my volunteerism, community development projects and also supports adult education programs, training and communications with colleagues, associates and clients.
 Most recently, I’ve decided to try my hand at blogging and vlogging.

-The local Creative Age Network is basically me and a gang of colleagues, volunteers and professional associates who collaborate to get stuff done.
-We mobilize as a loosely structured group when there is a common goal or project, for example, to organize a festival or launch a needed community service.
+I haven’t made any efforts to monetize a blog.
+Mostly I use social media to develop our local Creative Age Network, a community of learning and practice for adults 50+.
+We mobilize as a loosely structured catalyst group when there is a common goal or project, for example, to organize a community festival or launch a needed educational program or service.
 We also work individually and provide practical and/or moral support to each other.
 As a community of learning and practice, we use Facebook.
-Instagram, Twitter, Livestream, YouTube, email and texting to explore, organize, work, play, practice or just stay in touch.
+Instagram, Twitter, Livestream, YouTube, ZOOM, email and texting to explore, organize, work, play, practice or just stay in touch.

 Dialing Up to The Well

-I was living in the country when I joined my first online group in 1998.
+In 1998, I was living in the country when I joined my first online social group and that changed everything.
 The Well is one of the oldest virtual communities in continuous operation.
 The WELL was divided into general subject areas known as “conferences”.
 These conferences reflected member interests, and included arts, health, business, regions, hobbies, spirituality, music, politics, games, software and many more.
 Many journalists frequented the conferences and used the discussions and members’ ideas for articles.

-Online Facilitation Course 2003
+Online Facilitation Courses 2000

 - Getting work done

 Those who’ve had GEN EX adult children move away to other parts of the world usually reap the benefits of tutoring and coaching as they learn new ways to use technology to stay connected.
 It’s experiential learning with great motivation.